nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 	![FindTagsStep1](./images/FindTagsStep1.png)

 2. Enter the find command followed by `t/` and the tag of the flashcards you want to find.
-For example, if you want to find flashcards with the tag `Assembly` in the displayed list, you can enter `find t/Assembly`.
+For example, if you want to find flashcards with the tag `Biology` in the displayed list, you can enter `find t/Biology`.

 	![FindTagsStep2](./images/FindTagsStep2.png)

-3. Press enter and QuickCache will display all the flashcards with the tag `Assembly`.
+3. Press enter and QuickCache will display all the flashcards with the tag `Biology`.

 	![FindTagsStep3](./images/FindTagsStep3.png)